wemake-services/recase/README.md

 ## Changelog

-Full changelog is available [here](https://github.com/sobolevn/recase/blob/master/CHANGELOG.md).
+Full changelog is available [here](./CHANGELOG.md).

-## License
+## Copyright and License

-MIT.
-See [LICENSE.md](https://github.com/sobolevn/recase/blob/master/LICENSE.md) for more details.
+Copyright (c) 2017 Nikita Sobolev

+This work is free.
+You can redistribute it and/or modify it under the terms of the MIT License.
+See the [LICENSE.md](./LICENSE.md) file for more details.

 ## Thanks